rageworx/elr_mpl_posix/README.md

+# POSIX version #

+This elr_mpl version is made for POSIX, An origial repository was designed to MSVC.

+Tested on
+ - MSYS2 + MinGW-W64
+ - Debian-Linux x86.64, arm32, arm64(aarch64)

 # Preface #

 Usually, memory allocation of OS is fast, especially the computer has just started.
 But over time memory fragmentation becomes serious, memory allocation  and access will become more and more slowly.
 Memory fragmentation caused by the continuously allocate and free memory of different size.